 Welcome to the 2022 edition of Yale in Hollywood Fest, a global virtual film festival streaming worldwide from December 1 to 3, 2022.
-The online event will stream its programs (Opening Feature, a feature program, two shorts programs and Closing Feature) from Dec 1 to Dec 3 with FREE LIVESTREAMING Q&A events.
+The online event will stream its programs (Opening Feature, Centerpiece Presentation, two shorts programs and Closing Feature) from Dec 1 to Dec 3 with FREE LIVESTREAMING Q&A events.
 Yale in Hollywood Fest showcases features and short films that include at least one Yale student, alumnus or current staff in the starring, producing, writing or directing chair.

 Opening Double Feature: Barely Recognizable + American Justice On Trial

-Barely Recognizable, directed by Lucy Wilkins, a current Yale student, is a fabulously entertaining musical short feature about Gracie, a freshman at Yale recovering from eating disorder and overcoming her own perceptions of perfection.
+Barely Recognizable, directed by Lucy Wilkins, a recent Yale graduate, is a fabulously entertaining musical short feature about Gracie, a freshman at Yale recovering from eating disorder and overcoming her own perceptions of perfection.
 90% of the cast and crew of this beautifully crafted musical extravaganza is Yale affiliated.

 American Justice on Trial: People v.
 Newton